creatnewsociety12/newcompanystructure/README.md

   The greatest point of the platform is that employees can unite to change their leaders.
 When leaders do evil, employees initiate punishment voting and kick leaders out of management.
 In the platform, leaders cannot issue orders and receive employees' work reports.
 The owner of the initial investment is also a member of the company in the platform, as a contributor and a shareholder.
 If he wants to be a leader, he has to run.
 If they don't do well, they will be voted out of management.

+  In the process of employee voting, the voting rights of employees who have been employed for a long time are more important, and the weight of employees who hold shares is also larger, while that of employees who have not been employed for a short time is smaller.
+The weight is related to the length of employment and the proportion of shares.
+In this way, some new employees will not mess up the company.
+The old employees and the employees who hold shares love the company.
+If the company loses, they will also lose.
+Therefore, these people will be more cautious.